TWELFTH NIGHT KICKS OFF 40TH SEASON

 About Oklahoma Shakespeare:

-Founded in 1985 by Executive/Artistic Director Kathryn McGill and the late Jack O'Meara, Oklahoma Shakespeare has been bringing first-rate professional productions of Shakespeare and the classics to life in Central Oklahoma for 38 seasons.
-This season's shows will be performed outdoors in The Shakespeare Gardens and indoors at our newly renovated space in the Historic Paseo Arts District.
-The organization's educational outreach programs help Shakespeare come alive for students and teachers in classrooms throughout the state.
-OS is supported by the Oklahoma Arts Council, the National Endowment for the Arts, Allied Arts, The Inasmuch Foundation, the Kirkpatrick Family Fund, OCCF, and The Carolyn Watson Rural Oklahoma Community Foundation.
-Oklahoma Shakespeare in the Park is a proud member of Actors' Equity.
+Founded in 1985 by Executive/Artistic Director Kathryn McGill and the late Jack O'Meara, Oklahoma Shakespeare has been bringing first-rate professional productions of Shakespeare and the classics to life in Central Oklahoma for 4 years.
+Major Funding for OSP is provided by the Oklahoma Arts Council, the National Endowment for the Arts, Allied Arts, The Inasmuch Foundation, the Kirkpatrick Family Fund, American Fidelity, and the Oklahoma City Community Foundation.

 Media Contact: